cccbr/runningatower/content/docs/070-RingingChamber/index.md

 *Figure 13: Peal boards at St. Mark, Exeter*

 Tower records of visitors, quarter peals and peals.
 Within churches in the Church of England, these are formally part of the Parish records and should be deposited in Diocesan records.
-Further information can be found from the [History and Archive Work Group](https://cccbr.org.uk/about/workgroups/historical-and-archive/).
+Further information can be found in the [History and Archive work group](https://cccbr.org.uk/about/workgroups/historical-and-archive/) pages.

 Peal and other commemorative boards, certificates and photographs.
 Are these recorded elsewhere?
 It is a good idea to maintain a quality photographic record of these in a separate location.
 There are persons who do produce boards to order, there details are often advertised in the Ringing World and social media.
 Putting up a board in a tower requires consultation with the tower authorities and an Archdeacons' consultation in a Church of England church.